wei2912/bce-simulation/README.md

 ## Website

-The [website](http://bce-simulation.herokuapp.com/) for the simulation is currently a WIP and is available on the master branch.
+The [website](http://bce-simulation.herokuapp.com/) for the simulation is based on the `production` branch, while the [WIP site](http://bce-simulation-dev.herokuapp.com/) is based on the `master` branch.

 ## Dependencies